A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem

 decreasing $t$ and recomputing the directions whenever one of these inequalities do not hold.

-Before formally presenting the algorithm, let us discuss some other conditions needed in the line search procedure.
+Before formally presenting the algorithm, let us discuss some other conditions needed in the line-search procedure.
 Differently from optimization problems, since the directions are not necessarily descent directions when $t$ is large, we must ensure a negative slope over the search direction when computing the step-size $t$.
-In doing so, we are lead to also avoiding directions that are near orthogonal to the gradient of the predicted function.
+We also avoid directions that are near orthogonal to the gradient of the predicted function.
 Additionally, in order to avoid stagnation when far from stationary points, we also demand that the direction is not too small compared with the corresponding gradient of the predicted function.
+Therefore, for $\theta \in (0,1)$ and $\gamma>0$, our line-search checks also if